dwolters/rest-cli-adapter/README.md

 - `inputFileName` (string): Defines a custom name for the input file.
 If not set, the input file name is automatically generated.

 - `outputFromFile` (boolean): If `true`, the body of the outgoing HTTP response is read from the file with the name represented by the `:outputFile` variable.
 If `false`, the body of the outgoing HTTP response is read to STDOUT.
+If no executable is set, the output file is served.

 - `outputFileName` (string): Defines a custom name for the output file.
 If not set, the output file name is automatically generated.